 1.4.3 The JEGS do not create any rights or obligations enforceable against the U.S., the DoD, or any of its Service Components, nor does it create any standard of care or practice for individuals.
-Although the JEGS refer to other DoD Directives (DoDDs), DoDIs, and DoDMs, it is intended only to coordinate the requirements of those issuances as required to implement the policies found in DoDI 4715.05.
-The JEGS do not change other DoDDs, DoDIs, or DoDMs or alter DoD policies.
+Although the JEGS refer to other DoD Directives (DoDDs), DoDIs, and DoDMs, it is intended only to coordinate the requirements of those issuances needed to implement the policies found in DoDI 4715.05, Environmental Compliance at Installations Outside the United States.
+The JEGS do not change other DoDDs, DoDIs, and DoDMs or alter DoD policies.
 Conflicts, issues, or concerns related to the JEGS should be presented to the DoD Lead Environmental Component.